-At Twin Peaks Elementary School, we believe in the value of recess for children and their learning.
+At Twin Peaks K-8 School, we believe in the value of recess for children and their learning.
 Unlike many schools, we have intentionally chosen to retain and enhance recess, rather than reduce it.
-At our school, children receive either a break or recess mid-morning.
-They also receive recess before lunch.

 To make recess a positive experience for all of our students, we have implemented PBnJ Kids and Peaceful Playgrounds.

-PBnJ Kids was created by our school counselor, Shari Attebery, and stands for Peers Bringing Joy.
-At the beginning of the school year, students in older grades apply for PBnJ Kids.
-Selected students receive training from Mrs. Attebery.
+PBnJ Kids stands for Peers Bringing Joy.
+At the beginning of the school year, students in older grades apply for PBn’J Kids.
+Selected students receive training from our school counselor.
 Then, they take turns leading games on the playground.
-Students receive tickets for participating with the PBnJ Kids.
+Students receive tickets for participating with the PBn’J Kids.
 Participation tickets are drawn for prizes during our monthly school spirit assemblies.

 Peaceful Playgrounds is a program that our school purchased and implemented to reduce conflict and increase fun on the playground.
 Twice each year students go through a field day style training where they rotate through all of the activities available on the playground.
 They learn the specific rules for how to play each game, and these rules are posted for them.
 Children have fewer disagreements when everyone understands exactly how to play the game fairly using a common set of rules.
 Some of the games include: football, soccer, horse, 4-square, tetherball, bowling dodgeball, and alphabet track.
 The games included in the training vary for younger and older children.
 Students also learn how to use the play master appropriately and how to pick up and return the various play equipment available to them such as balls and sand toys.
 One of the goals of Peaceful Playgrounds is to reduce congestion on the playground by offering a variety of fun activities throughout the entire space.
 Another requirement is to ensure that there is at least one piece of equipment available for every ten children.
 In addition to rules and procedures for each specific game, children also learn rules for overall participation.